0aoq/Dispute/README.md

 ## To Use:
 Download code as zip (or clone) and extract (if zip).
-Open index.html (servers.html will redirect to index), and create an account/login.
+Open public/index.html (public/servers.html will redirect to auth), and create an account/login.
 That's it.